GoogleCloudPlatform/puppet-google-compute/README.md

 * [`gcompute_https_health_check`][]:
     An HttpsHealthCheck resource.
 This resource defines a template for how individual VMs should be checked for health, via HTTPS.
+* [`gcompute_health_check`][]:
+    An HealthCheck resource.
+This resource defines a template for how individual virtual machines should be checked for health, via one of the supported protocols.
 * [`gcompute_network`][]:
     Represents a Network resource.
     Your Cloud Platform Console project can contain multiple networks, and